Richard Duncan (athlete)

 Richard Duncan (born December 25, 1973) is a retired Canadian long jumper.
-He was an eight-time NCAA All-American.
+He was an eight-time NCAA All-American and an Olympian.

 Career

 Duncan finished fourth at the 1994 Commonwealth Games, in the high jump event.
 In the long jump he competed at the 1996 Olympic Games, the 1997 World Championships, the 1999 World Championships the 2001 World Championships and the 2000 Olympic Games.
 While attending the University of Texas, Duncan was the first athlete in history to earn All-American honors in the same NCAA Championship meet competing in the long, high, and triple jump events.